infinum/qa-handbook/Automation/Way of working/Test automation conventions.md

 Independent tests:

 - do not depend on other tests or test suites
-- can be run in any order
+- can run in any order
-- can easily be run in parallel (running tests on multiple devices at the same time)
+- can easily run in parallel

 However, you might not be able to follow _best practices_ on every single project.